 Frequently Asked Questions

-How does a septic system work in simple terms?
+How does a septic system work?

 How often should a septic tank be pumped?